dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2095: A fair tax system can encourage growth and fairness.
+### T2095: Focus on an equitable tax system that encourages growth and rewards hard work.

 |Support|
 |---|